cs411-alawini/sp25-cs411-team065-Good/doc/Conceptual and Logical Database Design.md

 ## 3. Item --- Collections
 - **Cardinality:** Many-to-many (..)
-- **Description:** An item can appear in multiple collections, and each collection can contain multiple items.
+- **Description:** An item can appear in multiple collections, each containing multiple items.

 ## 4. Item --- Hotel
 - **Cardinality:** One-to-one (1..1)